jpvantassel/hvsrpy/README.md

 uncertainty in `f0` can be represented consistently in frequency or period.
 -   Ability to use the geometric-mean, squared-average, or any azimuth of your choice.
--   Access to the H/V data from each time window (and azimuth in the case of azimuthal calculations), and not only the mean/median curve.
+-   Easy access to the HVSR data from each time window (and azimuth in the case of azimuthal calculations), not only the mean/median curve.
 -   A method to calculate statistics on `f0` that incorporates azimuthal variability.
 -   A method for developing rigorous and unbiased spatial statistics.